spacelephantlabs/AIPs/AIPS/aip-33.md

 Existing routes:
 - [GET] `/wallets/{id}`: must be updated to return `list of owned tokens id`
-- [POST] `/transactions/`: is used to submit a new nft transaction (transfer or update).
+- [POST] `/transactions/`: is used to submit a new NFT transaction (transfer or update).

 ### Transaction validation

-In order to be able to verify nft mint transactions, validator must look into current chain state.
-In deed, one of core principle of minting is that you can't duplicate tokens or create a token with the same identifier than an already owned one.
-So, if given token id is already affected to an existing wallet, transaction must be rejected.
+In order to be able to verify `mint` transactions, a validator must look into current chain state.
+Indeed, one of the core principles of minting is that you can't duplicate tokens or create a token with the same identifier than an already owned one.
+So, if given token id is already affected to an existing wallet, the transaction must be rejected.

-There is two validation processes: `transaction pool` and `block processor`.
+There are two validation processes: `transaction pool` and `block processor`.
 Each of them occurs at different steps.
-Respectively at new transaction received on node and new block received.
-Each of theses processes validates transactions applying them on two distinct wallet managers (respectively `core-transaction-pool/src/pool-wallet-manager` and `core-database/src/wallet-manager`).
+Respectively at new transaction received on a node and new block received.
+Each of these processes validates transactions applying them on two distinct wallet managers (respectively `core-transaction-pool/src/pool-wallet-manager` and `core-database/src/wallet-manager`).

-By design `transaction handlers` in `crypto` package can't access to other wallets properties (other wallets than sender), we have to add a specific rule for our nft transactions in `wallet managers` like:
+By design `transaction handlers` in `crypto` package can't access to other wallets properties (other wallets than sender), we have to add a specific rule for our NFT transactions in `wallet managers` like:

 ```typescript
 if ( isNFTMintTransaction && isTokenOwned ) {